-Email: Farzaneh.Boroumand@sydney.edu.au Phone: +61 4 0676 2573 (however please contact by email only)
+Email: Farzaneh.Boroumand@sydney.edu.au

-Farzaneh is a lecturer in Biostatistics at Sydney School of Public Health, and biostatistician at Centre of Kidney Research, Westmead, University of Sydney.
+Dr Farzaneh Boroumand is a lecturer in Biostatistics at Sydney School of Public Health, and biostatistician at Centre of Kidney Research, Westmead, University of Sydney.
 She is responsible for both the content and administration of the unit.
-Prof Armando Teixeira-Pinto may assist throughout the semester with involvement in online discussions.